PeterWangIntel/crosswalk-website/Rebasing-our-forks.md

 This should not break anything for Crosswalk users, as the SHA1 hashes referenced in the Crosswalk repository are still present in the forks.

 Finally, create a **single commit** in Crosswalk that updates version numbers, adjusts the code and changes `DEPS.xwalk` and send a pull request.
+Don't forget to **update** `DEPS.xwalk` so it tracks the correct blink-crosswalk and chromium-crosswalk (git@github.com:crosswalk-project/{blink,chromium}-crosswalk.git) back again.

 The try bots will then test it and, if everything goes well, Crosswalk will be updated for everyone to enjoy.